markteehan/file-chunk-connectors/README.md

 - automatic compression & decompression of file content (if uncompressed)
 - Kafka consumer features such as low-cost fanout of data to multiple services simultaneously, parallelism of consumer threads, delivery guarantees

-, this connector enables any Kafka cluster (including Confluent Cloud, Confluent Platform or Apache Kafka) to be used to stream files of any size.
+This connector enables any Kafka cluster (including Confluent Cloud, Confluent Platform or Apache Kafka) to be used to stream files of any size.
-Note that the file must fit in memory of the sending client machine.

 Similar to  "spooldir", this connector monitors an input directory for new files that match an input patterns.
 Eligible files are split into chunks of chunk size (binary.chunk.size.bytes) which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
-For example a 45.07MB .JPG image file using a chunk size of 512KB creates 88 chunks of 512KB and a final 89th chunk of 14KB.
-The chunk size must be less than the max.message.size for the nominated topic (the maximum chunk count for a file is 100,000 chunks).
 The input directory on the sending device requires sufficient headroom to duplicate the largest file, since file chunks are written to the filesystem temporarily during streaming.
 Files are processed one at a time: the first queued file is chunked, sent and finished; before the second file is processed; and so on.

 Message payloads are encoded as bytestream: there is no use of message schemas - any Kafka client can be used to consume.
 The accompanying file-chunk-sink connector reassembles chunks as files to a local filesystem - this borrows from the open-source file-sink connector.